PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We told you, to find your way out, you must follow the light."

 "Not *out*, back up.
 Into the mess.
-And with all the crap the Wizard has thrown down his hidey hole, you can't tell me there's not a torch down here somewhere."
+And with all the crap the Wizard has thrown down his hidey hole, you can't tell me there's not a friggin' torch down here somewhere."

 "But this is the UnderDark.
 The Kingdom of things discarded that want to be forgotten," said the UnderKing.

-"And a hell of pitch for tourism that is, but if you want to me to take on this crazy Wizard at the height of his power, I better get moving."
+"Yeah, yeah, that's one hell of pitch for tourism, but if you want to me to take on this crazy Wizard at the height of his power, I better get moving."

 In the darkness a light appeared.
-It was a torch, and though it was well soaked in oil and burning well, the darkness did not give up easily.
+It was a torch, and though it was  soaked in oil and burning well, the darkness did not give up easily.
 It pressed in on all sides.
-As the torch was lifted, Boltac saw that it was Samga that held it.
+As the torch was lifted, Boltac saw that it was Samga who held it.
 And to his left, stood a simpler, cruder version of an Orc that wore a crown of bent and twisted metal.
-The UnderKing closed his eyes and still shielded them with a claw from the light.
+The UnderKing closed his eyes and still shielded them from the light with his claw.
 The UnderKing's features seemed like they were drawn in crayon, simple and plain.
 A moon face, mere holes for ears and a scribble for mouth.
 His simple symmetry was interrupted by a leg bent underneath him.
 It was twisted as if it had shattered in a fall and never properly reset.

 "Uh," began Boltac, but then he realized that the emptiness of the pit was anything but empty.
 At the very edges of the feeble light cast by the torch, were creatures keeping to the dark.
 Some walked, some crawled, some shambled.
-There were pieces of

 "Release.
 Release.
 Release."
 They all whispered in unison.
 Yet when they moved, they did not make a sound.

-Boltac tore his eyes away and looked at Samga.
+Boltac tore his eyes away from the shapes in the darkness and looked at Samga.
 "Why are you helping me?
-Why do you betray your Master."
+Why do you betray your Master?"

 "Do you have a master?"